Sambath82/Python-Project-for-Data-Science/README.md

 ## Summary:

-This project is part of the IBM course *Python Project for Data Science*.
+This project is part of the IBM *Data Analyst* course.
 It is designed to help us apply and expand the foundational Python skills we learned in *Python for Data Science, AI & Development*.
 The focus is on data extraction and web scraping, using the `yfinance` and `BeautifulSoup` packages.
-Through the project, we can analyze historical stock price and revenue data, and create a dashboard.
+Through the project, we can analyze the historical stock price and revenue data, identify patterns and trends, and create a dashboard.
 In doing so, we get to put our knowledge to use and move closer to real-world project experience!

 ## Objective: